Adedoyin-Emmanuel/fotograph/README.md

 #### Images

-Here is what the final product would look like :)
+Here is what Fotograph looks like :)

 ![Main Application](/assets/screenshots/main-application.png)